xandergos/unity-sparse-voxel-octrees/README.md

 ## TODO

-- ~~Add another layer of abstraction on the rendering process.
-(High Priority)~~
 - When a branch is changed, optimize it as well as its parent.
 (High Priority)
-- ~~Parallelize and optimize the creation of ComputeBuffers from octrees.
-This includes allowing the creation of ComputeBuffers with a maximum depth.
-(High Priority)~~ Not needed now that buffers are edited directly.
-May change in the future.
 - Make Octree rendering work alongside Unity's normal rendering system.
 (Low Priority)
-- ~~Implement basic shading.
-(Low Priority)~~
 - Implement shadow maps.
 (Low Priority)
 - Implement Beam Optimization as described in the Nvidia paper on pg.
 13. (Low Priority)